Everyone knows that clients can offer priceless insight into your business.

 - Send follow-up emails after clients have had a chance to experience your product or service.

 - Offer a reward in exchange for completing a survey.

 - Ask specific, open-ended questions.

-- Have a plan in place for processing responses.
+- Have a plan for customer feedback analytics.

 Build feedback collection into your website